tpaschalis/tpaschalis.github.io/_posts/2020-04-13-delve-debugging.markdown

 and you're now ready to get your hands dirty!

-If you're working on a MacOS you might need the Xcode toolchain; you can also enable developer mode using the following line, so that you don't get pestered whenever `dlv` takes over the execution of another process
+If you're working on a MacOS you might need the Xcode toolchain; you can also enable developer mode using the following line, so that you don't get pestered whenever `dlv` takes over the execution of another process.
 ```
 sudo /usr/sbin/DevToolsSecurity -enable
 ```